ProcopieGabi0112/1-Database-Design-Patterns/oracle/bookstore_db/1. design_pattern_db/README.md

 The table does not comply with Second Normal Form (2NF) because the primary key is compose from 2 attributes (OrderID, ProductID).
 Attributes `ProductName` and `UnitPrice` depend only on ``#ProductID``, and `CustomerName` depends only on ``#CustomerID``, not on the entire primary key (OrderID + ProductID).
+The solution to solve this problem can be seen below

+## Steps to Transform into 2NF

+### Identify functional dependencies:
+   `ProductName` and `UnitPrice` depend only on `#ProductID`.
+   `CustomerName` depends only on `CustomerID`.
+   `Quantity` depends on the entire composite key (`OrderID`, `ProductID`).
+### Split the table into smaller tables: Create separate tables for entities with their own dependencies.

+Order Table (general order information)

+OrderID	CustomerID
+1	201
+2	202

+Customer Table (customer details)

+CustomerID	CustomerName
+201	John Smith
+202	Mary Johnson

+Product Table (product details)
+ProductID	ProductName	UnitPrice
+101	Laptop	3000
+102	Mouse	100
+103	Keyboard	200

+Order_Product Table (relationship between orders and products):

+OrderID	ProductID	Quantity
+1	101	2
+1	102	1
+2	103	1

 <p align="right">(<a href="#readme-top">back to top</a>)</p>